Think – Ask – Know – Execute

 It means taking the time to recognize the hazard(s) and taking the appropriate steps to protect yourself, your fellow co-workers, clients, customers, family and friends.

 Everyone should develop the habit of thinking about safety during a work shift, on the way home, at home or on vacation.
-Thus, think about safety before you start any job, when you go to do something that is potentially dangerous, when putting on safety equipment and by making sure machine guards are in place.
+Thus, think about safety before you start any job, when you go to do something that is potentially dangerous, when putting on safety equipment and by making sure machine guards are in place to help reduce the risk of injury.

 #1: Hot-melt Adhesives

 Hot-melt adhesives are immensely versatile, used in packaging, labeling, woodworking, product assembly, and much more.
-Not being attentive while using hot-melt adhesives can result in serious burns.
+Not being attentive while using hot-melt adhesives can result in serious burns and other possible injuries.
 Staying safe while using hot-melt adhesives is largely a matter of following common sense and a few best practices.

 #2: Personal Protective Equipment (PPE)